Dancehall pop: Dancehall pop in the 2010s

 The 2010s saw various Caribbean artists collaborating with American artists on dancehall pop and tropical house tracks.
-Popcaan featured on numerous hip-hop songs, female Jamaican dancehall artist Spice featured on American rapper Kid Ink's "Nasty" (2016), self-proclaimed "king of dancehall" Beenie Man featured on British rap duo Krept & Konan's "Freak of the Week" (2015), and Chris Brown featured on Konshen's 2016 hit "Bruk Off Yuh Back".
-Rihanna's continued this trend with her number #1 single, "Work" (2016), which featured Drake.
-The song reached number #1 on the US Billboard Hot 100 for nine weeks, and it placed within the top 5 for music charts in the UK and Australia.
-Billboard author Taj Rani noted that the hit single reintroduced dancehall pop back into the mainstream American music industry, with the last dancehall track by a native Caribbean to hit number one being Sean Paul's 2006 hit, Temperature.
-Rihanna's lyrics in the song are sung almost entirely in a slurred form of Barbadian patois, matching the official music video visuals which is set in a Caribbean-style club, in which Rihanna wears a dress with Rastafarian colours.
-The singer, who won the 2016 VMA's Michael Jackson Video Vanguard award––given to artists who have successfully influenced the culture and art of the music industry––performed a medley of her famous dance hits, including "Work" (2016), Rude Boy (2009), and What's My Name (2010), each reworked onto famous ragga songs.
+Popcaan featured on numerous hip-hop songs, female Jamaican dancehall artist Spice featured on American rapper Kid Ink's "Nasty" (2016), self-proclaimed "king of dancehall" Beenie Man featured on British rap duo Krept & Konan's "Freak of the Week" (2015), and Chris Brown featured on Konshens' 2016 hit "Bruk Off Yuh Back".
+Rihanna continued this trend with her number one single "Work" (2016), which featured Drake.
+The song reached number one on the US Billboard Hot 100 for nine weeks, and it placed within the top 5 for music charts in the UK and Australia.
+Billboard author Taj Rani noted that the hit single reintroduced dancehall pop back into the mainstream American music industry, with the last dancehall track by a native Caribbean to hit number one being Sean Paul's 2006 hit, "Temperature".
+Rihanna's lyrics in the song are sung almost entirely in a slurred form of Barbadian Patois, matching the official music video visuals which is set in a Caribbean-style club, in which Rihanna wears a dress with Rastafarian colours.
+The singer, who won the 2016 VMA's Michael Jackson Video Vanguard award––given to artists who have successfully influenced the culture and art of the music industry––performed a medley of her famous dance hits, including "Work" (2016), "Rude Boy" (2009), and "What's My Name" (2010), each reworked onto famous ragga songs.
 The performance was called an "homage to her Caribbean roots", with a background of dancers wearing club-inspired clothing and casual party choreography performing in what resembled a Caribbean dance hall.